-- (a) "Act" means the Health Insurance Act 1973; - (b) "Attending Optometrist" means an optometrist as defined in subsection 3(1) of the Act, who renders the service: - (c) "Clinically Relevant Service" means a service rendered by an optometrist that is generally accepted in the optometrical profession as being necessary for the appropriate treatment of the patient to whom it is rendered; - (d) "Commonwealth" means the Commonwealth of Australia; - (e) "Department of Health and Ageing" means the Australian Government Department of Health and Ageing or, where the subject matter of the Undertaking is transferred to another Australian Government Department or Agency, that other Department or Agency; - (f) "Domiciliary Visit" means a professional attendance to which an item in the General Medical Services Table relates, given at the request of patients, either at their place of residence or at a nursing home, hospital or other temporary place of residence of the patient; - (g) General Medical Services Table means a table of medical services prescribed under section 4 of the Act in the Regulations, as varied from time to time; - (h) Medicare benefit means a benefit payable by the Commonwealth in relation to a professional service to which a Medicare item applies; - (i) Medicare item means an item specified in the General Medical Services Table; - (j) Medicare Schedule fee means a fee specified for a Medicare item; - (k) "Minister" means the Minister responsible for administering the Department of Health and Ageing and includes: - (i) any other Minister of the Commonwealth of Australia who is for the time being acting for that Minister; - (ii) a person to whom the relevant powers or functions of the Minister are for the time being delegated; - (l) "Optometrist" for the purposes of sections 23A and 23B of the Act, includes a person who employs optometrists to provide services in the course of the practice of their profession; - (m) "Participating Optometrist" means an optometrist or other person in respect of whom there is in force an Undertaking given by that person and accepted by the Minister under section 23B of the Act: - (n) "Person" includes a body politic or corporation as well as an individual; - (o) "Service" means a professional service specified in a Medicare item that relates to an attendance by a Participating Optometrist; - (p) "Undertaking" means this Common Form of Undertaking and any Schedules hereto as each may be amended from time to time.
+- (a) "Act" means the Health Insurance Act 1973; - (b) "Attending Optometrist" means an optometrist as defined in subsection 3(1) of the Act, who renders the service; - (c) "Clinically Relevant Service" means a service rendered by an optometrist that is generally accepted in the optometrical profession as being necessary for the appropriate treatment of the patient to whom it is rendered; - (d) "Commonwealth" means the Commonwealth of Australia; - (e) "Department of Health " means the Australian Government Department of Health or, where the subject matter of the Undertaking is transferred to another Australian Government Department or Agency, that other Department or Agency; - (f) "Domiciliary Visit" means a professional attendance to which an item in the General Medical Services Table relates, given at the request of patients, either at their place of residence or at a nursing home, hospital or other temporary place of residence of the patient; - (g) "General Medical Services Table" means a table of medical services prescribed under section 4 of the Act in the Regulations, as varied from time to time; - (h) "Medicare benefit" means a benefit payable by the Commonwealth in relation to a professional service to which Medicare item applies; - (i) "Medicare item" means an item specified in the General Medical Services Table; - (j) "Minister" means the Minister responsible for administering the Department of Health and includes: - (i) any other Minister of the Commonwealth of Australia who is for the time being acting for that Minister; - (ii) a person to whom the relevant powers or functions of the Minister are for the time being delegated; - (k) "optometrist" for the purposes of sections 23A and 23B of the Act, includes a person who employs optometrists to provide services in the course of the practice of their profession; - (1) "Optometry Australia" for the purposes of this Undertaking is the organisation that is referred to in section 23A of the Act as the "Australian Optometrical Association". - (m) "Participating Optometrist" means an optometrist or other person in respect of whom there is in force an Undertaking given by that person and accepted by the Minister under section 23B of the Act; - (n) "Person" includes a body politic or corporation as well as an individual; - (o) "Service" means a professional service specified in a Medicare item that relates to an attendance by a Participating Optometrist.